 In addition to pursuing the significant development potential of Mengapur, Monument continues to produce gold at a low cash cost at Selinsing.
-Operating cash flow from Selinsing production is being utilized in the continued acquisition of mineral resources, to take advantage of under-valued mineral properties in the emerging mining market.
-In addition, cash flows are also invested in the development of the existing gold project portfolio, including continued exploration programs and Research and Development ("R&D") programs.
+Operating cash flow from Selinsing production is being invested in the development of the existing gold and Polymetallic project portfolio, including R&D programs, exploration and the continued acquisition of mineral resources, to take advantage of undervalued mineral properties in the emerging mining market.

+1.3.1 Research and Development